michaelgrossklos/sortier/README.md

   titles         The titles of the shows to be sorted.
 ```

-As you can see in the first line, you first (and always) need to call the program itself by using `tvss`.
+As you can see in the first line, you first (and always) need to call the program itself by using `sortier`.
 After that you can specify options which
 usually begins with `--` (two dashes).
 Or (in some cases) also with just one `-`.
 This is just the short hand version of it.
 The effect will be
 exactly the same.